PacketSurf/ZSpotifyGUI/README.md

 \*\*Git can be installed via apt for Debian-based distros or by downloading the binaries from [git-scm.com](https://git-scm.com/download/win) for Windows.

+\*\*\*VLC can be installed from [videolan.org](https://www.videolan.org/vlc/) for all operating systems.
+You may need to restart your PC

 ```
+Install the requirements: pip install -r requirements.txt
 Run the GUI from within the zspotify directory: python appGui.py

 Run from main directory: python zspotify/appGui.py